braintree/braintree_ios/README.md

 v5 is the latest major version of Braintree iOS.
 To update from v4, see the [v5 migration guide](https://github.com/braintree/braintree_ios/blob/master/V5_MIGRATION.md).

 **The Braintree iOS SDK permits a deployment target of iOS 12.0 or higher**.
-It requires the use of Xcode 12+ and Swift 5.1+.
+It requires Xcode 12+ and Swift 5.1+.

 ## Supported Payment Methods